shotaoneone/MF_815_Final/README.md

 3. Use the classification results from RAG as the “ground truth” to train your classification algorithm next.

-  3.1 ~~Split the data into training, validation, and testing.~~ Done!
+  ~~3.1 Split the data into training, validation, and testing.~~ Done!
 4/29

-  3.2 Following the NLP application in class, use the skip-gram model to build a word embedding dictionary from the mutual fund prospectus in the training set.   **<- working on this right now**
+  ~~3.2 Following the NLP application in class, use the skip-gram model to build a word embedding dictionary from the mutual fund prospectus in the training set.~~   **<- Done! but need to review, also note that the last part (generating vectors) taking long to process

   3.3Design a strategy to build knowledge bases associated to aforementioned three main mutual fund styles.